If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 - Slightly square toe

-So, we’ve got waxed suede on the upper, a studded rubber outsole, and the two are secured a water resistant, resoleable Goodyear welt.
+So, we’ve got waxed suede on the upper, a studded rubber outsole, and the two are secured with a water resistant, resoleable Goodyear welt.

 The toe has a harder angle than any of Grant Stone’s other boots.
 It’s almost a square toe, but it’s not as angular as European or Australian Chelseas like Carmina or RM Williams, respectively, but it’s more square than more casual Chelseas like those from Thursday or Red Wing.
 (Yes, I’ve reviewed a lot of Chelseas.)